Vladimir-Suzdal: Muscovite period

-Rus was only able to recover from the consequences of the Mongolian invasion by the late thirteenth century.
+Rus' was only able to recover from the consequences of the Mongol invasion by the late thirteenth century.
 The first areas to recover were Novgorod and Pskov, which had been spared the Tatar raids.
-These city-states, with parliamentarian rule, created an original kind of culture under some influence from their western Baltic neighbors.
-In the early fourteenth century, leadership in the north-eastern lands was transferred from the Principality of Vladimir to Moscow, which, in turn, would fight for leadership against Tver for another century.
-Moscow was a part of the Vladimir lands and functioned as one of the border fortresses of north-eastern Russia.
+These city-states, with parliamentarian rule, created an original kind of culture under some influence from their western Baltic neighbours.
+In the early fourteenth century, leadership in the northeastern lands was transferred from the Principality of Vladimir to Moscow, which, in turn, would fight for leadership against Tver for another century.
+Moscow was a part of the Vladimir lands and functioned as one of the border fortresses of north-eastern Rus'.
 In 1324, Metropolitan Peter left Vladimir and settled down in Moscow, thus, transferring the residence of the Russian Orthodox Church (Metropolitan Maximus had moved the residence from Kiev to Vladimir not long before, in 1299).
 In the late fourteenth century, the principal object of worship of the "old" capital—the icon of the Theotokos of Vladimir—was transferred to Moscow.
 Vladimir became a model for Muscovy.

 Emphasizing the succession, Muscovite princes took good care of Vladimir's sacred places.
 In the early fifteenth century, Andrei Rublev and Prokhor of Gorodets painted the Assumption (Uspensky) Cathedral.
 In the mid-1450s, they restored the Cathedral of St. George in Yuriev-Polsky under the supervision of Vasili Dmitriyevich Yermolin.
 The architecture of Muscovy and its surrounding lands in the fourteenth to early fifteenth centuries, usually referred to as early Muscovite architecture, inherited the technique of whitestone construction and typology of four-pillar cathedrals from Vladimir.
 Art historians, however, notice that early Muscovite architecture was influenced by the Balkans and European Gothic architecture.